Hospital Bills and Insurance

 If You Have No Insurance

-A representative from the Insurance Verification Department will discuss financial arrangements with you.
-A health system representative who is a representative of the Division of Family Services is also available to assist you in applying for Medicaid or other government assistance programs.
+A health system representative who is a representative of the Division of Family Services is available to assist you in applying for Medicaid or other government assistance programs.
 Please call the Patient Accounting Department at ext.
-6023 or dial directly at 609-394-6023 if you have been discharged and not made any arrangements to resolve your account.
+6023 or dial directly at 609-394-6023 if you have been discharged and have not made any arrangements to resolve your account.

 If You Come Into the Emergency Room Without Your Insurance Information